ImFrankB/FranklinBu-Basic-Python-codes/README.md

 # FranklinBu-Basic-Python-codes
-These are python coding challenges I solved from Udemy.
+These are basic python codes i created